Blog

 (877) 778-0318

-Idelvion, also known by its generic name, “Coagulation Factor IX (Recombinant), Albumin Fusion Protein,” was approved by the U.S. Food and Drug Administration in 2016.
-This drug can only be obtained through a doctor’s prescription.
+Also known by its generic name, “Coagulation Factor IX (Recombinant), Albumin Fusion Protein,” this drug was approved by the U.S. Food and Drug Administration in 2016.
+It can only be obtained through a doctor’s prescription.

 • Treating bleeding episodes when they occur